Awards Ceremonies

 Oprah Winfrey for her series of shows called “The Great American Debt Diet” where Oprah used her star-power to put a spotlight on the fact that too much debt is ruining people.
 Oprah introduced her audience to three financial experts who showed us that we have hope as long as we face our problems and take action.

-The second recipient was Susan Beacham, Founder and President of The Money Savvy Generation.
+Susan Beacham, Founder and President of The Money Savvy Generation.
 Susan created a piggy bank with four slots as a means of teaching children about the four choices they can make with money: Spend, Save, Donate, and Invest.
 Her program has been used around the world.